A Successful Career in Live Sound is a Combination of Technical and Personal Skills

-I recently spent a week speaking with some amazing and inspiring students at one of these schools, many of them eager to get on a tour.
-Along with asking what my favorite PA is, favorite mixing console, and what plug-ins I use, I am also often asked what advice would I give to aspiring sound engineers.
+I recently spent a week speaking with some amazing and inspiring students at one of these schools, many of whom are eager to get on a tour.
+Along with asking what my favorite PA is, what my favorite mixing console is, and what plug-ins I use, I am also often asked what advice I would give to aspiring sound engineers and audio technicians getting started in touring.

 While equipment preferences are very subjective and often relative to the artist's needs, here are a few things that I can share that would be much more helpful when you are getting started mixing live sound.

-When you have great sounds from the source you shouldn’t need to do much more than mic it and do some minimal EQ.
+When you have great sounds from the source, you shouldn’t need to do much more than mic it, set your gain properly, and do some minimal EQ if any at all.

 Use the right tool for the job.